 In addition to saving you money, a good freight broker should also offer peace of mind that your freight will be delivered safely and on time.
 FreightPros’ robust technology provides your team with freight pickup times, shipment tracking, GPS truck tracking, easy freight quotes, and more.
-Click here for a free quote.
+Visit FreightPros for a free quote.

-Now that you know who to contact to get a freight quote, you’ll need to provide them detailed information about your shipment.
-The most important thing to remember here is be accurate!
+Now that you know who to contact to get a freight quote, you’ll need to provide them with detailed information about your shipment.
+The most important thing to remember here is to be accurate.
 If you provide incorrect details on weight, size, or items shipped, you could end up paying more than you should.
-Read on to see the information shipping providers need to give you the best freight quote possible, including:

 1. What Are You Shipping?

 Freight comes in many forms: pallets, crates, large multi-box loads, barrels, and much more.
 In fact, freight packing options are quite varied.
 And you can pack just about anything imaginable in these containers, too.
-You can ship everything from household goods, to machinery parts, to new products for resale.
+You can ship everything from household goods to machinery parts, and new products for resale.

 To get a freight quote, you need to describe the following:

-This is pretty simple to describe, and nine times out of ten, you’re likely shipping a pallet.
+This is pretty simple to describe, and nine times out of 10, you’re likely shipping a pallet.
 Unsure what kind of unit is best to pack your shipped goods?
 Need to know how to stack and pack a pallet?
-We have a guide that covers everything you need to know about shipping truck freight here.
+Visit our guide that covers everything you need to know about shipping truck freight.

 It’s important to clearly describe the goods you’re shipping when you get a freight quote.
-This detail has great impact on your freight price.
-In fact if not described correctly, you could receive an incorrect freight quote and see upcharges on your final bill once shipped.
+This detail has a great impact on your freight price.
+In fact, if not described correctly, you could receive an incorrect freight quote and see upcharges on your final bill once shipped.

 Every type of good that ships via freight is identified using National Motor Freight Classification (NMFC).
 This is done by assigning codes, called NMFC codes, to all types of goods.
 The idea is that that certain goods are easier, less fragile, safer, and thus less expensive, to ship than others.